aimeeatif7/30_days_of_python_with_me/README.md

 # 30_days_of_python_with_me
-This is my first github repository of python in which I will be learning and posting python exercises, examples and projects.
+This is my first github repository of python in which I am documenting my learning and solving python exercises and examples and building projects.
+Author = Aiman Atif